bicknarnes/cribbage/README.md

 ___
 ### Cribbage Application
 ___
-by Nick Barnes
+* created by Nick Barnes

-Created: Dec 27 2022
+* created on Dec 27 2022

-(possibly using a cribbage hand-scoring scipt from Spring 2022)
+* (possibly using a cribbage hand-scoring scipt from Spring 2022)